(This was written in June, around the Alysia's birthday. Don't know why I didn't publish it then.)

 When Tucker was 18 months, he decided that he wanted the ball so badly, he learned to swim.
 At first, his coat soaked up the water so much that he swam essentially vertically.
 But as time went on, he learned to motor very efficiently and quickly retrieve the “errant” throw, bring the ball back to us, and crouch in the ready position, tail flicking back and forth, and barking if we didn’t throw quickly enough for him.

-He would sometimes patrol the patio by walking back and forth along the wall.
+His favorite resting spot: we call it, "monorail dog."
+He would sometimes patrol the patio by walking back and forth along the wall. |

 About that bark.
 I took him to agility training at the Humane Society, and we had a great time.
 Until he decided that he wanted one of the other dog’s attention, and let loose with one of his “stun the cow” barks.
 This noise, so high pitched it was actually painful, cause the entire class to stop and see what or who was torturing an alien being.
 At which point Tucker went over and sat next to his new best friend, smiling and wagging his tail to beat the band.
 And then barked again, which led to the leader asking if everything was all right?
 And, except for bleeding ears, it was.